 The right guests can bring fresh perspectives, inspire your audience, and provide social proof through credibility to your show.
 Additionally, seeking out guests with related audiences will prompt your guest’s listeners to tune in to your podcast and potentially subscribe, thus growing your listenership.

-Would you rather buy from a brand that never shows their face on social media or a brand that showcases real conversations with real people?
+Would you rather buy from a brand that never shows its face on social media or a brand that showcases real conversations with real people?

 Exactly, you’d choose the latter.